 “The more you know about what’s happening in your business, the more chance you have of preventing a serious incident”.

 Keep records of training including inductions, worker health records, any safety meetings, notes of any consultation and copies of licences or tickets for operating certain equipment.
 A diary note will be better than nothing for evidence of meetings, consultation etc. Or try a digital safety system to make life easier.

+If you are ever involved in a health and safety investigation you will need to provide your safety documentation.
 Records don’t need to be War and Peace, but they do need to be enough to show what occurred.
 Checklists and sign-in sheets are an easy way to keep records.
 Inductions, training, consultation.

 Managing safety is an ongoing process.